K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 I have an 800x480 LCD ESP32-S3 OTG dev kit version from Waveshare with 2 USB ports, one 5V powered OTG, that works well also scien it provides the needed 5V.
 About $35.

+One CPU in particular I might try out is the M5stack M5AtomS3.
+It has a 0.95" color LCD, one OTG port.
+It looks pretty good and is very small yet readable, I use it on my 705 decoder.
+Adding i2c connector IO expansion is easy, just a 4-wire cable that plugs in.
+The hard part is how to mount it in a box.

-The advantage of the boards that provide built-in 5V is they are, or should be, done properly with a fuse and/or current limiting device so you do nto cook the client device in a mishap.
+The advantage of the boards that provide built-in 5V is they are, or should be, done properly with a fuse and/or current limiting device so you do not cook the client device in a mishap.
 The biggest feature is no Y cable!

 Speaking of cables, do yourself a favor and inventory your Type C cables.
 C to C and A to C.  Test them to be sure they are not charging-only cables!
 Mark them if they charging only, it will save you grief!
 I found I had 2 of these I was using and spent hours fixing unbroken or partially broken software.
 Easily missed if you are switching cables a lot while testing and do not have working software to star with and thus know what to blame.
 I also lacked 18" cables.
 They are all 6" or 6ft.
 Creates a cable mess.
 I ordered 3-packs of 18" cables, much better on my desktop now.